Choosing A Domain Name For Your New Parts Ecommerce Site

-Keyword focus domain names prominently feature a popular keyword or search string.
+Keyword focused domain names, which feature a popular keyword or search string.
 For example, CheapAutoParts.com incorporates the search term “cheap auto parts.”
 C7CorvetteParts.com* incorporates the search term “C7 corvette parts,” etc.

-Brand focus domain names feature an interesting or memorable term.
+Brand focused domain names, which are intended to be interesting or memorable.
 A good example would be Jegs.com.
 The word “jegs” has no obvious relationship to auto parts, but the name is very brandable.
 Same goes for JCWhitney.com, ClassicIndustries.com, YearOne.com, and so on.

-Location focus domain names include a locality along with either a brandable name or a keyword.
+Location focused domain names, which include a locality along with either a brandable name or a keyword.
 The location is usually added to the end of the domain, like TruckPartsUSA.com.
 The location can be very broad (like “USA,” “world,” or “online”), or it can be hyper local (like “Phoenix” or “Manhattan”).

-Hybrid focus domain names, which use a mix of location, keyword, and/or brandable terms.
+Hybrids of the above, which can use a mix of location, and/or keyword, and/or brandable terms to build a name.
 BroncoGraveyard.com is a great example of a brandable/keyword hybrid.
 “Bronco” signifies the website has something to do with the Ford Bronco, while “Graveyard” is a very brandable term.

-*NOTE: Domains which contain trademarked brand names – like the example C7CorvetteParts.com, which contains the trademark “Corvette” – are often a bad investment.
+*IMPORTNAT NOTE ABOUT TRADEMARKS: Domains which contain trademarked brand names – like the example C7CorvetteParts.com, which contains the trademark “Corvette” – are often a bad investment.
 Trademark owners can usually “take” these domains via litigation.
-We don’t recommend investing in any domain with a trademark, unless your company has a right to use that trademark (and even then, domain ownership changes can be forced).
+Therefore, we don’t recommend investing in any domain with a trademark unless your company has a right to use that trademark.

 Which Type of Domain Is Best?